With our premium Chart widget, you can place a variety of charts on your page. You can import the data from a CSV file, a URL or add it manually.

 3. Context menu [back to top]

-Click the Downward arrow in the top right corner of your widget to open the Context menu.
+Click the More options button in the top right corner of your widget to open the Context menu.

 Activate the Edit mode to change the name of your widget, copy the widget to another page or move it.
 Refresh the content of your widget, to make sure it's up to date.
 You might notice some delay here.